 Available with Standard or Advanced license.

 The goal of upgrading an enterprise geodatabase is to update the geodatabase system tables, stored procedures, types, and functions to take advantage of new functionality and bug fixes.
+You may also need to upgrade the database if the version you use is no longer supported for the ArcGIS clients you use.

 Before you upgrade